tektoncd/cli/docs/cmd/tkn_task_start.md

 ### Examples

-# start task foo by creating a taskrun named "foo-run-xyz123" from the namespace "bar"
+Start Task foo by creating a TaskRun named "foo-run-xyz123" from namespace 'bar':

     tkn task start foo -s ServiceAccountName -n bar

-The task can either be specified by reference in a cluster using the positional argument or in a file using the --filename argument.
+The rask can either be specified by reference in a cluster using the positional argument or in a file using the --filename argument.

 For params value, if you want to provide multiple values, provide them comma separated